Mathieu-bot/raibu/docs/backend-api.md

 - **Auto-ban after multiple reports** (when a user reaches the report threshold and is auto-banned):
   - Type: `USER_BANNED`.
   - Message: `"Your account has been banned due to multiple reports."`.
+  - For mutual matches / friends, a `MATCH_CONFIRMED` notification is emitted with a message like `"You have a new mutual match."` and `data` containing a small JSON with `friendId`.

 The frontend can rely on these notifications (via WebSocket or the REST list) to display in-app banners, toasts, or badges when important moderation-related events happen.